hcsama/MCAdmin/README.md

 ## Acknowledgements

 MCAdmin is a [vuejs](https://vuejs.org) application with a [python](https://www.python.org) server.
 The http server and router is [NGINX](https://www.nginx.com).

+Yóu can find the source code on [github](https://github.com/hcsama/MCAdmin).

 In building this application I used the following excellent components: